State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

 Another feature worth mentioning is Allstate's Drivewise Program, which is great for customers who drive less than 7,500 miles per year.
 The program comes with a device, which you can strap to your car, that measures the distance you drive as well as your driving habits.
 A combination of clean and infrequent driving can lead to even more discounts off of your yearly premium at Allstate.

 Progressive is rather similar to GEICO in that it is mostly based online, with a few independent agents scattered across the country.
 It has two key highlights: how it lets customers compare their rates to other competitors, and its Snapshot Program.
-As we have discussed many times before, especially here, comparing car insurance rates is pivotal toward getting the best deal around.
+Comparing car insurance rates is pivotal toward getting the best deal around.
 Progressive makes it a bit easier by bringing the rates to you in one convenient spot.

 The Snapshot Program is also a great add-on for those who do not drive frequently.
 The device measures how much you drive, and how often you break hard or drive fast.
 It is meant to prove to Progressive you are a safe, infrequent driver, thus leading to cheaper rates.
 The average discount is reportedly 10 to 15%, but can go up to 30%.
 It should be noted though that in a few states, customers actually saw their rates increase, so only get it if you know for sure you're a safe, infrequent driver.